MOS Technology 6551

-The 6551 Asynchronous Communications Interface Adapter (ACIA) was an integrated circuit made by MOS Technology.
+The 6551 Asynchronous Communications Interface Adapter (ACIA) is an integrated circuit made by MOS Technology.
 It served as a companion UART chip for the widely popular 6502 microprocessor.
-Intended to implement RS-232, its specifications called for a maximum speed of 19,200 bits per second with its onboard baud-rate generator, or 125kbit/s using an external 16x clock.

-The 6551 was used in several computers of the 1970s and 1980s, including the Commodore PET and Commodore Plus/4.
-It was also used by Apple Computer on the Super Serial Card for their Apple II series, and by Radio Shack on the Deluxe RS-232 Program Pak for their Color Computer.
+Intended to implement RS-232, its specifications called for a maximum speed of 19,200 bits per second with its onboard baud-rate generator, or 125 kbit/s using an external 16x clock.
+The 6551 was used in several computers of the 1970s and 1980s, including the Commodore PET and Plus/4.
+It was also used by Apple Computer on the Apple II Super Serial Card, and by Radio Shack on the Deluxe RS-232 Program Pak for their TRS-80 Color Computer.

-Commodore International omitted the 6551 from the popular VIC-20, C64, and C128 home computers.
-Instead, these systems implemented a bit-banging UART via KERNAL routines.
-This RS-232 implementation was not reliable over 1200 bit/s (see errata comments in the 6526 article), forcing some programmers of terminal programs to write carefully calibrated custom serial routines.
-The popular terminal program NovaTerm was able to achieve 4800 bit/s on the C64, and DesTerm achieved 9600 bit/s on the C128.
-Several other terminal programs achieved 2400 bit/s.
-Novaterm 9.6 on a Commodore 64 or 128 can achieve a maximum rate of 9600 bit/s on the user port, using an EZ-232 interface, designed by Jim Brain.

 Several companies, including Dr. Evil Labs and Creative Micro Designs, marketed an add-on cartridge containing a 6551 and an industry-standard RS-232 port to allow the C64 and 128 to use high-speed modems from companies such as U.S. Robotics and Hayes Communications.
 The Dr. Evil and CMD cartridges pushed the 6551 to 38,400 baud and, with a faster-still clock crystal, some end users reported getting 115,200 bit/s from the 6551.
 The ADTPro file transfer program disables the baud rate generator in the 6551, allowing 115,200 bit/s transfers with an unmodified clock crystal.